-To get the most out of this powerful synthesizer we recommend you study this guide carefully whilst practising and listening at the same time.
+To get the most out of this powerful synthesizer we recommend that you study this guide carefully whilst practising and listening at the same time.
 You cannot beat hands-on experience!

-We hope you will find using MOTAS-6 an enjoyable experience and discover some great new sounds.
+We hope that you will enjoy using MOTAS-6 as you explore creating interesting new sounds.

 For the latest news, firmware and user guide updates please visit www.motas-synth.uk.

-For technical support, general enquiries or user feedback (gratefully received) please email support@motas-synth.uk
+For technical support, general enquiries or user feedback (gratefully received) please email support@motas-synth.uk.